 Flax, a blue-flowering plant, grows best in cool climates with long periods of daylight.
 It is generally grown for one of two reasons: for the seeds or for the fiber.
 Most commercial operations in North America produce flax for its seeds.

 Flax production in the United States occurs primarily in North Dakota, followed by South Dakota, Montana and Minnesota.
-In 2012, total U.S. flax production was nearly 5.8 million bushels valued at nearly $78.3 million.
-The average price for flax was $13.60 per bushel in 2012.
-(NASS)
+In 2017, total U.S. flax production was 3.84 million bushels.
+The average price for flax was $8.01 per bushel in 2016.
+(NASS 2017)

-About 95 percent of the flax was grown in North Dakota, which planted 335,000 acres in 2016.
-At an average of 24 bushels an acre, flax production in the state totaled more than 8 million bushels.
+The largest percentage of the flax was grown in North Dakota, which planted 229,000 acres in 2017.
+At an average of 14.1 bushels an acre, flax production in the state just over than 3 million bushels.
 (NASS 2017)

 Canada is the largest producer of flaxseed in the world, representing about 40 percent of world production.
 It is grown on the Canadian prairies for linseed oil, which is used as a drying oil in paints and varnish and in products such as linoleum and printing inks.
 When combined, China, the United States and India account for another 40 percent of world production.

 Flaxseed is typically processed by cold pressing to obtain flaxseed oil suitable for human consumption and by solvent extraction to obtain flaxseed oil for industrial purposes.
 Flaxseed meal is the byproduct remaining after flaxseed has been crushed for oil.